dojo/docs/dojox/grid/EnhancedGrid.rst

 Tips
 ----

-* When "Indirect Selection" feature is enabled, you could handle row selection programmatically as follows.
+* When the "Indirect Selection" feature is enabled, you could handle row selection programmatically as follows.

 .. code-block :: javascript
   :linenos: